gloveboxes/altair_8800_docs/docs/02-Altair-Web-Terminal.md

 # Altair web terminal

 The Altair web terminal is a remote terminal command prompt for the Altair emulator.
-The web terminal is a static web app and is hosted in your web browser and connects to the Altair emulator running on the Azure Sphere device.
+The web terminal is a static web app and is hosted in your web browser and connects to the Altair emulator.
 When the web terminal connects, the Altair terminal reports the emulator and CP/M versions, and you can start to use the Altair.

 The Altair web terminal url is [http://aterminal.z8.web.core.windows.net/](http://aterminal.z8.web.core.windows.net/).